 Sepsis may progress to septic shock.
 This is a dramatic drop in blood pressure that can damage the lungs, kidneys, liver and other organs.
 When the damage is severe, it can lead to death.

 Early treatment of sepsis improves chances for survival.

-- Abrupt change in mental status
+- Change in mental status.

 When to see a doctor

-Most people recover from mild sepsis, but the mortality rate for septic shock is nearly 50 percent.
-Also, an episode of severe sepsis may place you at higher risk of future infections.
+Most people recover from mild sepsis, but the mortality rate for septic shock is about 30% to 40%.
+Also, an episode of severe sepsis raises the risk for future infections.